The Private Dining Directory89 places to have a private dinner, no matter how many people are in your party.

 Maybe your boss is finally retiring, or your brother is turning 40 for the third year in a row.
-Perhaps you’re planning your company holiday party, and the consensus is a place that has wooden chairs and a piano.
+Perhaps you’re planning a big holiday party, and the consensus is that the place must have wooden chairs and a piano.
 Whatever the occasion, the “dining room” at your apartment only fits four in a pinch, so you’re going to need a private room.

 Here’s a guide to our favorite restaurants with private rooms that can hold anywhere from eight to 800 of your family members, colleagues, or whomever else you need to have a secluded meal with.
-Call ahead for once, because these places book up quickly.
+Call ahead though, because these places book up quickly.

 Small Groups (8-15 People)